 9. Eat, Drink And Be Merry At Scotland’s Larder Live!

 Enjoy a taste of Scotland with tasty treats from over 100 food exhibitors from across the country.
 A must for food lovers the world over, enjoy live demonstrations, tastings, talks and more.
-Sink your teeth into foodie favourites with the return of the Scottish Cheese, Butter and Ice Cream Championships.
-Or witness the first of the Scottish Bread Championships.
+Sink your teeth into foodie favourites with the return of the Scottish Cheese, Butter, Ice Cream and Bread Championships.
 Packed with foodie fun, Scotland’s Larder Live is a veritable feast of entertainment.
-So plan your day carefully … you wouldn’t want to bite off more than you could chew.
+So plan your day carefully … you wouldn’t want to bite off more than you could chew!

 10. Take Note Of All The Music And Entertainment Available

 Since the Royal Highland Show is a treat for all the senses, enjoy a wide range of live music across the show ground.